pierre-rouleau/pel/doc/pel-manual.rst

 PEL defines several default key-chords that use Emacs Lisp lambda form.
 This is the most flexible way to define a key-chord.
 It allows you to perform anything with you command, just as if you were writing Emacs Lisp code in your initialization file.
+It also allows the use of keyboard prefix argument keys, just like any other Emacs command.
+With this you can prevent the execution of code associated with a key-chord in read-only buffer, or pass numeric arguments that modify the behaviour of the code.
+You have the full flexibility of Emacs Lisp at your disposal.

 Be careful with this if you do not know Emacs Lisp: if you change a setting that refer to a symbol that is not known when you open Emacs's customize UI, Emacs customize UI will report a mismatch error and you will not be able to make any modification.
 If this happens to you, edit your